Michael L. Tichnor

 Michael L. Tichnor is an American real estate businessman and activist.
-He is the founder and president of Tichnor Properties.
-Since 2022, he has been the national president of the American Jewish Committee.
+He was the founder and president of Tichnor Properties.
+He was the national president of the American Jewish Committee from 2023-2025.

 Biography

-Michael L. Tichnor graduated from the Boston College Law School in 1977.
-He is the founder and president of the real estate company Tichnor Properties.
+Michael L. Tichnor graduated from the University of Pennsylvania and Boston College Law School..
+He was the founder and president of the real estate company Tichnor Properties.

 Together with his wife Karen Tichnor, he has a long history of advocacy for the Jewish community of the Boston and MetroWest areas.
-He joined the American Jewish Committee in 1997 and became the organization's regional president for New England in 2009.
+He joined the American Jewish Committee in 2000 and became the organization's regional president for New England in 2009.
 He has been a member of the American Jewish Committee's Executive Council on a national level and became its national president in 2022, succeeding Harriet P. Schleifer.
+He currently serves as chair of AJC's Transatlantic Institute.
+He also currently serves on the board of directors of the Israel Policy Forum.

 Tichnor has been a member of the boards of the Metrowest Jewish Day School and the CJP's Metrowest Committee.
-He has been engaged in OneinForty, an organization that aims to raise awareness of genetic factors that increase the risk of cancer among Ashkenazi Jews.
-Tichnor has been chairman of the Board of Selectmen in Wayland, Massachusetts.
+He was previously engaged in OneinForty, an organization that aims to raise awareness of genetic factors that increase the risk of cancer among Ashkenazi Jews.
+Tichnor was elected twice to the Select Board in Wayland, Massachusetts, serving as its chair.